wang11602/my.project/README.md

 ## Project Description

+# Software Dependencies
+The following software dependencies were used to reproduce the experiments in this study:
+## Python Version:
+- Python 3.8
+## Deep Learning Frameworks:
+- TensorFlow 2.6.0
+- PyTorch 1.9.0
+## Libraries:
+- Numpy 1.21.2
+- Matplotlib 3.4.2
+- OpenCV 4.5.1
+## Hardware:
+- L40S GPU (CUDA 11.2)
+- 48 GB VRAM

 This project uses two datasets: the generated dataset (`generated`) and the source dataset (`source`) to train and evaluate the model.
 Below is a detailed explanation of the dataset files and how to use them.

 ## Dataset File Description